IMTtugraz/PySeus/docs/source/usage/navigation.rst

 Windowing
 ---------

-Windowing controls the translation of values to greyscale.
+Windowing controls the translation of values to color.
+The following example are based on the default translation to grayscale:

 - *Lowering* or *raising* the window results in a darker or lighter image respectively.
 - *Shrinking* or *widening* the window results in higher or lower contrast respectively.
 - *Reseting* the window will use the default options of covering all values present in the data.

 +----------------------+--------------+--------------------+
 | **Menu**             | **Keyboard** | **Mouse**          |